bakdata/kafka-large-message-serde/README.md

   * Default: 1000000
   * Importance: medium

+``large.message.use.headers``
+Enable if Kafka message headers should be used to distinguish blob storage backed messages.
+This is disabled by default for backwards compatibility but leads to increased memory usage.
+It is recommended to enable this option.

+  * Type: boolean
+  * Default: false
+  * Importance: medium

 ``large.message.id.generator``
   Class to use for generating unique object IDs.
 Available generators are: `com.bakdata.kafka.RandomUUIDGenerator`, `com.bakdata.kafka.Sha256HashIdGenerator`, `com.bakdata.kafka.MurmurHashIdGenerator`.